Dan-Dongcheol-Lee/spike-ui-template/README.md

-# angular-seed — the seed for AngularJS apps
+# Spike on ui template for AngularJS spa apps

 This project is ui template for web projects based on bootstrap and angular-seed.